Good morning,

 Our bodies and minds soften when we simply stop.

-This practice is an invitation to pause,
+This practice is an invitation to pause.

-Not to figure it out but to be with what is.
+But to be with what is.

 Let's begin.

-Let's begin by arriving right here,
+Let's begin by arriving.

 Right now.